Welcome to today's edition of the Rush 24-7 podcast.

 Elections is not about winning arguments.

-It's not about telling the right thing to be, it's about telling them what they want to hear.
+It's about telling them what they want to hear.

 And then after you get into office, I mean, this is just Bill Clinton all over again.

-I'd say I got in here, the Bush people didn't tell me how bad this was.
+And I tell you, I got in here, the Bush people didn't tell me how bad this was.

 I have never worked harder in my entire life, and I just can't find a way.

-I can't find a way to come through those middle class tax cuts.
+I can't find a way to come through those middle-class tax cuts.

-It's uh it's a replay.
+It's a replay.

-He said, Well, now, at the end of the day, you're talking about over the course of your presidency some kind of grand bargain.
+He said, well, now, at the end of the day, you're talking about over the course of your presidency some kind of grand bargain?

 Yes.